As children enter adolescence, they stay grounded by focusing on core values.

 - Physical education classes and organized athletics foster teamwork and leadership skills as well as fitness.

 - A carefully planned arts rotation ensures that all students receive instruction in visual arts and theatre while pursuing music throughout Middle School.
 Budding orators may begin pursuing speech and debate, and all students give a public speech in grade eight.

 Adolescents at Blake develop a deeper understanding of themselves as global citizens and community leaders, in and out of class.
-A sixth grader might craft well-reasoned arguments about global healthcare access for her Humanities course.
+A sixth grader might craft well-reasoned arguments about global healthcare access for her social studies course.
 An eighth grader might lead a team to victory on the football field – or in a debate tournament.
 Whatever path students choose, they are guided by solid core values, a strong sense of purpose and a commitment to bettering themselves and their world.

 Get an inside look at the classrooms, labs, studios, theater and other spaces of Blake's Middle School.

 A number of Blake students are spearheading projects to support the people and businesses in their local community.
 From food collections to fundraisers for social justice programs, they are putting their thoughts and feelings into action for a greater cause.
 Here are a few examples of Blake students’ efforts.

 Dr. Anne Stavney addresses specific steps Blake is taking to dismantle systemic racism in our own organization and to educate about its history in American culture.